 That’s one of the reasons I look for global markets, not ones that are broken up by local laws or customs.

-The global niche of postgraduate students is a multi-billion dollar market though, so no problems for us there!
+The global niche of postgraduate students is a multi-billion dollar market that gets an injection of new blood at least once a year, so no problems for us there!

-So, how do we choose which market to focus on?
+So, how do we choose which niche to focus on?

 Pain, and money.

 Pain is a problem that needs to be solved.
 It can be anything from “jeans that don’t make my bum look big” through to “I need a fire crew, my house is on fire”.
-What people will spend is usually proportional to the amount of pain they’re experiencing.
+What people will spend, in the short term, is usually proportional to the amount of pain they’re experiencing.

 Money is simply access to cash or credit to solve the problem.